Overlay implementation

 hook_admin_paths() has nothing to do with setting an administrative theme.
 It could, which is what I'm pointing out in #44, but it doesn't.
 The overlay needs to know whether a given path is administrative for other reasons, one of which is so that when a form is submitted, the overlay knows whether to open the destination in the overlay or in the parent window.

 All the TODOs from #44 are either taken care of with this patch, or waiting on David's hook_exit() implementation.
 This also fixes the "add to shortcuts" button, which was broken after the much-needed #609100: Should not be able to re-add same shortcut to same set twice went in.
-Please note that it still feels pretty broken in a lot of cases, which is because the query-string fix got taken out of the overlay patch and moved to #614498: Figure out what to do about shortcut links with query parameters.
+Please note that it still feels pretty broken in a lot of cases, which is because the query-string fix got taken out of the overlay patch and moved to #614498: Add handling for query parameters in shortcut links.
 You can test the shortcut add/remove button by clicking on, say, Appearance, adding it to the shortcut bar, then deleting it again, all without reloading the page.
 (If you reload, you'll run into the query-string bug.)

 @sun: adding to what @ksenzee said, there are two other concrete reasons: